SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-2-1-simple-calculations/exercises-simple-calculations/radians-to-degrees/radians-to-degrees.md

-# Problem: Console Converter – from Radians to Degrees
+# Problem: Converter – from Radians to Degrees

 Write a program, that reads **an angle in** [**radians**](https://en.wikipedia.org/wiki/Radian) (`rad`) and converts it to [**degrees**](https://en.wikipedia.org/wiki/Degree_%28angle%29) (`deg`).
 Look for a proper formula on the Internet.
 The number **π** in C\# programs is available through `Math.PI`.
 Round the result to the nearest integer using the `Math.Round(…)` method.